 About Ronit Bird

-Ronit Bird is the author of The Dyscalculia Toolkit (2007, 2013, 2017 and 2021), Overcoming Difficulties with Number (2009), and The Dyscalculia Resource Book (2011 and 2017).
+Ronit Bird is the author of The Dyscalculia Toolkit (2007, 2013, 2017 and 2021), Overcoming Dyscalculia & Difficulties with Number (2009 and 2022), and The Dyscalculia Resource Book (2011 and 2017).
 The Dyscalculia Toolkit is a practical manual of teaching activities and games aimed at teachers and parents of dyscalculic pupils in primary school.
-Overcoming Difficulties with Number addresses the problems experienced by slightly older learners who have dyscalculia or other specific learning difficulties by providing a chapter of games and resources suitable for adolescents while devoting the rest of the book to a series of very detailed, carefully structured, step-by-step teaching ideas for key numeracy strategies.
+Overcoming Dyscalculia & Difficulties with Number addresses the problems experienced by slightly older learners who have dyscalculia or other specific learning difficulties by providing a chapter of games and resources suitable for adolescents while devoting the rest of the book to a series of very detailed, carefully structured, step-by-step teaching ideas for key numeracy strategies.
 The Dyscalculia Resource Book contains 120 games and puzzles for a wide age range, designed to support learners with dyscalculia who find it difficult to memorise numeracy facts and who therefore need to learn and practise reasoning methods.
-Earlier editions of the print books include a CD from which to print off the resources, games and puzzles for use at school or at home; the 2017 editions provide links to a dedicated website that allows easy access to all the relevant resources as well as to all the videos that were specially created to accompany the book.
+Earlier editions of the print books include a CD from which to print off the resources, games and puzzles for use at school or at home; the latest editions provide links to a dedicated website that allows easy access to all the relevant resources as well as to all the videos that were specially created to accompany each book.

 The underlying teaching approach in all Ronit Bird’s work is to provide the necessary concrete and practical experience in an enjoyable manner – through games and activities, not worksheets – while at the same time helping learners through the important transition between concrete and abstract calculation techniques.
 All Ronit’s books are designed to help pupils strengthen their understanding of the number system and to develop the expertise of anyone working directly with dyscalculic learners, be they teachers, tutors, teaching assistants or parents.

-Two further iPad ebooks each contain 10 teaching games: Card Games for Addition & Subtraction (2015) and Dice & Domino Games (2015).
+Two further Apple Books ebooks for iPads each contain 10 teaching games: Card Games for Addition & Subtraction (2015) and Dice & Domino Games (2015).
 Both these Maths Games ebooks are free.